 Compliance – In the business world, IoT like other technologies must compulsorily comply with its regulations.
 But its complexity makes compliance incredibly challenging.

 IoT actually encourages companies to rethink the ways they approach their businesses and gives them the tools to improve the business strategies they use.
-Hence IoT can be used to benefit them in different ways, like:
+Hence IoT Internet of Things can be used to benefit them in different ways, like:

 Helps to monitor the overall business processes.